 - Irises (Iris) – few plants hold a candle to the irises when it comes to decorating the pond’s edge and although their leaf and flower form varies little, the range of colours and sizes they offer makes them hard to beat.
 Yellow Flag (I. pseudacorus) is the most vigorous of the bunch, but it’s ideally suited for wildlife ponds; for a less invasive version of the same look, try I. versicolor ‘Roy Elliot’ which only spreads to around 2ft.
 Other varieties to consider are the likes of I. laevigata which brings rich blue flowers to the pond and I. kaempferi – known as the Clematis-flowered Iris – with its rich variety of colours and distinctly different blooms.

 - King Cup (Caltha palustris) – also known as the Marsh Marigold, this striking native plant with its large yellow flowers is ideal for any water feature, but an absolute must-have for the wildlife pond.
-Grows up to 20 inches in height, with a spread of 2ft; the white-flowering variety (var. alba) is slightly smaller.
+Grows up to 20 inches in height, with a spread of 2ft; the white-flowering variety (var. alba) is a slightly smaller pond plant.

 - Sweet Rush (Acorus) – a familiar and popular foliage plant, with many named species/varieties available, some of the most attractive being the variegated forms.
 A. calamus ‘Variegatus’ grows to about 30 inches high, with a spread of around 18 inches; for smaller gardens, A. gramineus ‘Variegatus’ has the same look, but is half the size.